22TAUSIF/Power-bi-Reports/README.md

 # Power-bi-Reports
-# 1. Adventure works project report
+# 1. Adventure Works project report

 Project Overview -
 This project simulates the role of a Business Intelligence (BI) Analyst at AdventureWorks Cycles, a fictional manufacturing company.
 The goal is to transform raw data into professional-quality reports and dashboards to track KPIs, regional performance, product trends, and customer insights.
 The project utilizes Power BI for data extraction, transformation, modeling, and visualization, with advanced AI tools integrated for deeper analysis and smooth performance at scale.

+Conclusion
+This project demonstrates the end-to-end BI workflow, from data extraction and modeling to creating actionable reports and dashboards.
+With AI-driven insights and performance optimization techniques, these reports offer scalable solutions to real-world business challenges.

 Adventure Works executive dashboard